"Science is but a perversion of itself unless it has as its ultimate goal the betterment of humanity."

 "Maybe the journey isn't so much about becoming anything.

 Maybe it's about unbecoming everything that isn't you so you can be who you were meant to be in the first place."

-Previously, I was a PhD student at the Department of Statistics at the University of Warwick, where I worked on Bayesian hierarchical models to investigate stochastic systems in single cells.
+I am a Postdoc at the Robinson lab at the Institute of Molecular Life Sciences at the University of Zurich where I am working on the development of cutting-edge statistical methods in bioinformatics.
+Previously, I was a PhD student at the Department of Statistics at the University of Warwick, where I focused on stochastic Bayesian hierarchical models to investigate transcription in single cells.

-- 2013 - 2017: PhD in Statistics.
+2013 - 2017: PhD in Statistics.
 The University of Warwick (UK), Department of Statistics.

 Thesis: "Bayesian Hierarchical Stochastic Inference on Multiple, Single Cell, Latent States from both Longitudinal and Stationary Data".

 2010 - 2012: Master's degree in Statistics (110/110 cum laude).
 The University of Padua (Italy), Department of Statistical Sciences.

 Dissertation: "A composite likelihood approach to predict the babies sex".

 Supervisor: Prof. Bruno Scarpa.
 Co-supervisor: Prof. Nicola Sartori.